Semirings

 \begin{rem} $ $ \begin{enumerate} \eroman \item Any paired homomorphism $f: (\mcA,\mcA_0)\to (\mcA',\mcA'_0) $ extends naturally to a paired homomorphism $(\mcA^S ,\mcA ^S_0) \to ({\mcA'}^S ,{\mcA'} ^S_0)$, defined elementwise, as well as to a paired homomorphism $(\mcA[\mcM] ,\mcA [\mcM]_0) \to ({\mcA'}[\mcM] ,{\mcA'} [\mcM]_0)$. \item For any $\bfa = (a_i)\in \mcA^{(i)}$ there is a paired homomorphism where $\Lambda = \{\lambda_i: i \in I\},$ given by $\lambda_i \to a_i,$ $\forall i \in I.$ \item (Special case for $|I|=1$) For any $a\in \mcA$ there is a paired homomorphism $(\mcA[\lambda] ,\mcA _0 [\lambda]) \to (\mcA ,\mcA _0)$ given by $\lambda \to a,$ so $f\mapsto f(a)$ for all $f\in\mcA[\lambda] .$ \end{enumerate} When $(\mcA,\mcA_0)$ is a semiring pair, these observations pertain to paired semiring homomorphisms. \end{rem}

 \begin{MNote} One basic tenet of classical algebra is that $a$ is a root of~$f$ if and only if $f \mapsto 0$ under the homomorphism $\mcA[\lambda] \to \mcA$ sending $\la \mapsto a.$ But for pairs, this must be modified to make sense for our main examples.
-To start with, $f(a) = \zero$ cannot hold for $f\ne \zero$ in a ZSF semiring\footnote{The way this is circumvented for semirings in general is to define a root of a pair $(f,g)$ of polynomials to be some $b\in \mcA$ such that $f(b)=g(b).$ But then one has to match roots with congruences, and many transparent results from algebra become contorted.}.
+To start with, $f(a) = \zero$ cannot hold for $f\ne \zero$ in a ZSF semiring\footnote{The way this is circumvented for semirings in general is to define a root of a pair $(f,g)$ of polynomials to be some $b\in \mcA$ such that $f(b)=g(b).$ This is precisely the definition of root in the symmetrized polynomial semiring.}.

 Accordingly we have a different notion of root. \end{MNote}